Skip to content

 Difference between WHERE and HAVING?

-What is JOIN?
+What is a JOIN?

-How to get job using SQL?
+How to get a data job using SQL?

-Is SQL enough for data jobs?
+Is SQL alone enough for data jobs?

 Best way to learn SQL fast?

-Do companies ask SQL?
+Do companies actually ask SQL in interviews?

 Final Thoughts